 Utah State Football Ladies Clinic another Success

-Utah State football conducted its sixth annual Ladies Clinic July 31 on the newly installed turf on Merlin Olsen Field inside Romney Stadium, and the ever-growing event had another capacity turnout with 200 participants. (photo from USU Athletics)
+Utah State football conducted its eighth annual Ladies Clinic Tuesday evening on Merlin Olsen Field inside Romney Stadium, and the event had another capacity turnout with 200 participants. (photo from USU Athletics)

-Utah State University football conducted its sixth annual Ladies Clinic July 31 on the newly installed turf on Merlin Olsen Field inside Romney Stadium.
-The ever-growing event had another capacity turnout with 200 participants.
+Utah State [University] football conducted its eighth annual Ladies Clinic Tuesday evening [July 29, 2014] on Merlin Olsen Field inside Romney Stadium, and the event had another capacity turnout with 200 participants.

 The clinic, which was sponsored by America First Credit Union, was designed to teach participants football skills, techniques and the ins-and-outs of the game.
 Participants also had the opportunity to meet the Aggie football coaching staff and selected players, mingling and getting their pictures taken with them.